1999 Tulia drug arrests: Pardons

-Sparked by a letter written by Gary Gardner, who was distraught by the lack of evidence, to District Judge Ed Self, Amarillo civil rights attorney Jeff Blackburn began investigating the Tulia defendants' cases, along with Vanita Gupta from the NAACP Legal Defense and Educational Fund and a handful of attorneys from firms around the country.
+Sparked by a letter written by Gary Gardner, who was distraught by the lack of evidence, to District Judge Ed Self, Amarillo civil rights attorney Jeff Blackburn—along with Vanita Gupta from the NAACP Legal Defense and Educational Fund and a handful of attorneys from firms around the country—began investigating the Tulia defendants' cases.
 Eventually, the case became a cause célèbre, and money was raised to legally challenge the cases.
 Many had already served several years in prison before this process gained momentum.
-By 2004, Blackburn and his team had freed most of the accused and a collective settlement was reached to avoid further litigation in civil court.
+By 2004, Blackburn and his team had freed most of the accused and a $6,000,000 collective settlement was reached to avoid further litigation in civil court.

 Of the 47 original defendants, Texas governor Rick Perry pardoned 35 of them.
 Nine of the twelve defendants who were still on this list either had their charges dropped before they went to trial or were put on deferred adjudication, meaning that they were not found guilty in the end.
 Since the tenth defendant was underage when he committed the offense, the conviction was not recorded on his adult record.
 When the two remaining were apprehended in the Coleman sting, they were already on probation for a different offense; this probation was canceled, and they were sent to jail.
 The Coleman charges never resulted in their conviction.